 Click here for a downloadable copy of the DJJ PREA policy.

 The Department employs a Statewide PREA Coordinator (coming soon) responsible for the development, implementation, and oversight of the agency's efforts to comply with the PREA standards.
 The Department has also designated PREA Facility Compliance Managers (coming soon) for its Detention and Treatment facilities.

 While PREA speaks directly to DJJ’s facilities, all employees, contractors, juveniles, and volunteers are expected to have a clear understanding that the Division strictly prohibits any type of sexual relationship with an individual under Department supervision, and considers such a relationship a serious breach of the standards of employee conduct and contract compliance, and these relationships will not be tolerated.

 PREA requires agencies to hire independent auditors to perform detailed audits of facilities, policies, and practices.
 The current expectation is the Division will need to have one-third (two or three) of our eight facilities audited every year.

-Once available, the results of the DJJ PREA audit findings will be available (here).
+Once available, the results of the DJJ PREA audit findings will be posted on this website.

 Certification by Governor

 State Governors are required to certify compliance with the PREA standards for facilities under the state’s “operational control.”
 For DJJ, this would be limited to our eight facilities; however the Department of Corrections and Department of Public Safety facilities are also included in the Governor’s certification.
 The Governor’s certification is due each year by May 15th.